What is Composting?

 - Make or buy a bin.
 You can build one out of chicken wire or old pallets.
 There are also several landscape supply stores that sell pre-made compost bins at a very reasonable cost.

 - 50% BROWN material (carbon): dried leaves, straw.

 - 25% GREEN material (nitrogen): fresh grass clips, green leaves, weeds without seeds, fruit and vegetable peels, coffee grounds.

 - 25% soil or compost.
 This will introduce the decomposing organisms to the compost pile.

 - Water.
 Keep the pile as moist as a wrung-out sponge.

 - Composting no-nos: meat, fish, dairy, cooked food, animal waste, garlic mustard (an invasive weed), and black walnut leaves.

 - Layer the brown (carbon), green (nitrogen), and soil.
 Add water to dampen as your build your pile.
 Continue your layers of brown, green, and soil-like layers of a lasagna.
 Build your pile until it is 3-4′ high.

 - The more time you put into your bin, the faster the results will be.
 You may want to turn your compost pile once a week to speed the decay process, but you don’t have to.

-Contrary to what many people believe, grass clipping do not cause thatch.
-Thatch is usually caused by excessive watering and over fertilizing.
+Contrary to what many people believe, grasscycling does not cause thatch.
+Thatch is usually caused by excessive watering and over-fertilizing.